testcontainers/testcontainers-go/docs/features/docker_compose.md

 To interact with service containers after a stack was started it is possible to get an `*tc.DockerContainer` instance via the `ServiceContainer(...)` function.
 The function takes a **service name** (and a `context.Context`) and returns either a `*tc.DockerContainer` or an `error`.
-This is different to the previous `LocalDockerCompose` API where service containers were accessed via their **container name** e.g. `mysql_1` or `mysql-1` (depending on the version of `docker-compose`).
+This is different to the previous `LocalDockerCompose` API where service containers were accessed via their **container name** e.g. `mysql_1` or `mysql-1` (depending on the version of `docker compose`).

 Furthermore, there's the convenience function `Serices()` to get a list of all services **defined** by the current project.
 Note that not all of them need necessarily be correctly started as the information is based on the given compose files.

 ### Wait strategies

-Just like with regular test containers you can also apply wait strategies to `docker-compose` services.
+Just like with regular test containers you can also apply wait strategies to `docker compose` services.
 The `ComposeStack.WaitForService(...)` function allows you to apply a wait strategy to **a service by name**.
 All wait strategies are executed in parallel to both improve startup performance by not blocking too long and to fail early if something's wrong.